 According to Paloalto, a data centre is a facility that centralises an organisation’s shared IT operations and equipment to store, process and share data.
-Data centres can be off-premise and located anywhere globally, not needing to be on-premise.
+Data centres can be off-premise and located anywhere globally, without the need to exist on-premise.

 Several different factors can affect the reliability and quality of your phone service.
 However, none more so than the location and number of data centres your VoIP provider has available.
-So, customers should think carefully about the provider they choose and make enquiries into how many data centres they have access to.
+So, customers should think carefully about the provider they choose and enquire about the number of data centres they can access with them.

-Put simply, the more data centres your hosted phone provider has access to, the more reliable your service will be and the higher quality your service will be too.
+Put simply, the more data centres your hosted phone provider provides, the more reliable your service will be, and the higher quality your service will be too.

 Backup your data

-We’ve all had a sinking feeling when our system crashes and we lose valuable work.
-It is frustrating and inconvenient to be slowed down by IT issues, to say the least.
-This is something that data centres aim to prevent from happening.
+We all get a sinking feeling when our system crashes and we lose valuable work.
+It is frustrating and inconvenient to be slowed down by such IT issues, to say the least.
+This is something that data centres aim to prevent from occurring.

 If you lose this data, you may miss out on orders or even lose customers.
-So, as a business owner, you need to do all that you can to prevent this from happening.
+As a business owner, you need to do all that you can to prevent this from happening.

-Providers who backup data at frequent intervals are much more likely to be able to help you in your time of need and ensure that your business is up and running without any major delays.
+Providers who backup data at frequent intervals are much more likely to be able to help you in your time of need.
+They can ensure that your business is up and running without any major delays.

-Consider looking for providers with data centres in multiple locations.
-Think about it.
-If a natural disaster were to hit a particular area, providers with multiple data centres in just one location will lose all of the data stored on them.
+You can also consider looking for providers with data centres in multiple locations.
+If a natural disaster were to hit a particular area, providers with multiple data centres in just one location would lose all their data stored there.
 The end result?
-You will be left without your vital business communication system.
+You would be left without a vital part of your business information corpus.

-On the other hand, let’s say that a provider has data centres in different locations.
-Even if a disaster hits one of these areas, they will have multiple other centres safely housing all the data.
+On the other hand, if the provider were to have data centres in multiple locations, destroying one of them would still not result in any data loss.
 Such providers will be able to restore backups quicker, keep their customers online, and help them communicate with minimal downtime.

 Faster speeds and connectivity

 Business moves fast, and if you wanna get ahead of the competition, you need to look for a provider who has distributed data centres.
 Providers with only one data centre may struggle to give you the speed and connectivity you need.
-This is owing to the fact that bandwidth reduces when one data centre is shared between your business and countless other businesses worldwide.
+This owes to the fact that the bandwidth reduces when one data centre is shared between your business and countless other businesses worldwide.

 Having multiple data centres fixes this issue.
 Instead of businesses having to rely on bandwidth from one centre, they’ll be able to enjoy equal speeds by utilising bandwidth from different centres.

-Moreover, if that one data centre is down for maintenance or due to any technical glitches, organisations will have to halt their processes and may incur losses in the process.
+Moreover, if that a business with only one data centre is down for some reason, organisations will have to halt their processes and may incur losses in the process.
 A multi-data centre strategy ensures that businesses are online 24x7x365 and have easy access to their phone system or important data.